 How to File a Part-Year Resident State Tax Return

-Which Form Do I Use?
+Which Form Should You Use?

 Check your state tax authority’s website to see which form you should use.
-If your state has a special form for part-year residents (usually denoted with PY) that is the form you should use?
-You will have to fill out a part-year resident tax return for each state you were a resident of during the year.
+If your state has a special form for part-year residents, it's usually denoted with "PY" and that's the form you should use.
+You'll have to fill out a part-year resident tax return for each state where you lived during the year.

 Dividing Income Between States